-Members shall not initiate actions to determine, verify or detect a person's immigration status, subject to narrow exceptions (see Exceptions for Determining Immigration Status in [II-B]).
+Members shall not initiate actions to determine, verify or detect a person's immigration status, including but not limited to questioning any person about their immigration status, subject to the narrow exceptions stated below(see Exceptions for Determining Immigration Status in [II-B]).
+(City of Minneapolis Ordinance §19.30 (a)(3)).
 This includes, but is not limited to: